oknk/seaquence/guide.md

 ![]({{site.baseurl}}/images/guide/guide-browser.png)

-In this editor, you can save and share sessions you've made or found in the Seaquence GALAXY.
+In this view, you can save and share sessions you've made or found in the Seaquence Galaxy.

-### A. ACTIVE SESSION
+### A ACTIVE SESSION
 Tap here to go back to the mixer and edit your session.

-### B. NEW SESSION
+### B NEW SESSION
-Create new session from scratch.
+Create brand new session from scratch.

-### C. CLOSE EDITOR
+### C CLOSE EDITOR
-Closes the editor and returns to the mixer.
+Closes the editor and return to the mixer.

-### D. EXPLORE
+### D EXPLORE
-Explore the Seaquence GALAXY!
-An online browser of publically shared sessions.
+Explore the Seaquence GALAXY -- an online browser of publically shared sessions.

-### E. SAVE
+### E SAVE
 Save the current session.
 When tapped, you will be prompted to enter a Name and Creator of the session, and it will save locally on your device.

-### F. SAVED SESSION
+### F SAVED SESSION
 A locally saved session.
-Tap to load.
+TAP to load.

-### G. SHARE / GET LINK
+### G SHARE / GET LINK
-Tap the cloud to get a public and sharable link, and it will appears in the galaxy.
+TAP the cloud to get a public and sharable link, and it will appear in the GALAXY, accessable by anyone with the Seaquence app.

+<br /><br/>

 <a name="explore"></a>